 How Does Renters Insurance Coverage Work?

-Renters insurance typically covers damage to your property, liability to others and loss of use of your rental home.
+Renters insurance covers damage to your property, liability to others and loss of use of your rental home.
 Adding optional coverages can make your policy more comprehensive.
 Here are the main types of renters insurance coverage:

 Coverage Type | Standard or Add-on | Coverage Details |